 Tim Hollebeek, Industry and Standards Technical Strategist, DigiCert: Quantum computers will be able to solve economically important problems.
 This will kick off a new era of investment in accelerating quantum computing development, for its practical use and benefits.
 Predicting and exploring risk optimization, and using it to price things such as options contracts are just some of the use-cases of quantum computing in the financial and economic world.
 It’s crucial for enterprises to prepare and adopt post-quantum cryptography (PQC), in order to keep up, as seen from a recent DigiCert survey.

-Development of a standardized PQC algorithm will be underway.
-The National Institute of Standards and Technology (NIST) are working towards having a standardized PQC algorithm by 2022-2024, and will kick off a global effort to deploy it.
-Companies that have already prepared for PQC and have better cryptographic agility will be able to deploy this relatively easily; others, not so much.
+NIST will have standardized a PQC algorithm by 2022-2024, kicking off a global effort to deploy it.
+Companies that have inventoried their cryptographic systems and emphasized cryptographic agility will have a relatively easy time deploying it; others, not so much.
 As with other crypto transitions, PQC is likely to take time and not be as simple as a simple drop-in replacement for compromised algorithms when we discover the need.
 The effort needs to begin much sooner.
 Sadly, it is likely that vulnerable algorithms will still be in use by the time quantum computers arrive.
 It is important for companies to be aware, and begin preparing for this imminent development, as quantum computing can bring about security risks to data and privacy issues.

 Scenario #3: Brace up for whole new genres of attack modalities for 5G and IoT

 Patrick Hubbard, Head Geek, SolarWinds: 5G is coming, and although it may seem like the next generation of wireless tech will bring nothing but speed, responsiveness, and the reach needed to unlock the full capabilities of emerging tech trends, in actuality it will introduce unprecedented pain points—and those without a current solution.